soobinrho/BeeMovr/README.md

 # Go to https://mapbox.com and get an API token.
 # Then, copy and paste the token to `.env.local` file.
+# Mapbox has a free tier of 50,000 map loads per month.
 cp ./.env.development ./.env.local

 # Run a development server.